anuopensci/.github/profile/README.md

 Please contact Emi Tanaka (emi.tanaka@anu.edu.au) to be added to the member list, have related ANU organizations listed above, or for other queries.

+Contributions, feedback, suggestions, etc are welcomed!

+Feel free to start a discussion also at the [Discussion board](https://github.com/orgs/anuopensci/discussions).